fanghaolei/fanghaolei.github.io/s3-method-organize-projects.md

 # Organizing Projects with S3 Methods in R

-Unless you are developing your own R packages with complicated structure, object oriented coding in R is often overlooked.
-Not until very recently, I started using OO programming, or more specifically speaking - S3 methods, in situations other than package development.
+Unless you are developing your own R packages with complicated structures, object oriented programming in R is often overlooked.
+Not until very recently, I started using OO programming, or more specifically speaking -- S3 methods, in situations other than package development.

 If you aren't familiar with S3 methods in R, here is a guide by Hadley: [OO field guide in Advanced R](http://adv-r.had.co.nz/OO-essentials.html).